tamucc-comp-bio/how_to/howto_dvc.md

 3. **Pull Data with DVC:**

-  This will download the `data/` and `intermediate_files/` folders from the DVC remote.
+  This will download the directories with large files from the DVC remote server.

 > [!NOTE]
 > To pull ODU-Wahab hosted files you must do this to only require a single password entry